esl/MongooseIM/doc/user-guide/Bootstrap-Scripts.md

 demo_tls_versions = 'tlsv1.2', 'tlsv1.3'
 ```

-Only lowercase variables allowed in `templates.ini`.
+Only lowercase variables are allowed in `templates.ini`.

 You can redeclare options using environment variables when executing the bootstrap script: